Arranged marriage in the Indian subcontinent: History

 The Indian subcontinent has historically been home to a wide variety of wedding systems.
 Some were unique to the region, such as Swayamvara (which was rooted in the historical Vedic religion and had a strong hold in popular culture because it was the procedure used by Rama and Sita).
 In a swayamvara, the girl's parents broadcast the intent of the girl to marry and invited all interested men to be present in a wedding hall on a specific date and time.

 The girl, who was also often given some prior knowledge about the man or was aware of their general reputation, would circulate the hall and indicate her choice by garlanding the man she wanted to marry.
 Sometimes the father of the bride would arrange for a competition among the suitors, such as a feat of strength, to help in the selection process.
 Another variant was the Gandharva marriage, which involved simple mutual consent between a man and a woman based on mutual attraction and no rituals or witnesses.
 The marriage of Dushyanta and Shakuntala was an example of this marriage.
 In the Mithila region of the Indian subcontinent, there is a well arranged system of marriage known as Maithil Vivah in which bride and groom are married according to the choice of their parents.

-As the Vedic religion evolved into classical orthodox Hinduism (ca. 500BC), the social ideas advanced by Manu gained prominence, and large sections of Indian society moved towards patriarchy and caste-based rules.
+As the Vedic religion evolved into classical orthodox Hinduism (ca. 500 BC), the social ideas advanced by Manu gained prominence, and large sections of Indian society moved towards patriarchy and caste-based rules.
 Manu and others attacked the Gandharva and other similar systems, decrying them as holdouts "from the time of promiscuity" which, at best, were only suitable for small sections of society.
 Under the system they advocated (sometimes called Manuvad), women were stripped of their traditional independence and placed permanently in male custodianship: first of their fathers in childhood, then of their husbands through married life, and finally of their sons in old age.